LuanRT/YouTube.js/README.md

 async function start() {
   const youtube = await new Innertube();

-  const search = await youtube.search('Some random live');
+  const search = await youtube.search('Some random livestream');
   const video = await youtube.getDetails(search.videos[0].id);

-  // This should only be called if you're sure it's a live and that it's still ongoing const livechat = video.getLivechat();
+  // This should only be called if you're sure it's a livestream and that it's still ongoing const livechat = video.getLivechat();

   // Updated stats about the livestream